Bronya-Rand/macBook-Pro-HP/README.md

 Sound - :white_check_mark:

+Internet
-Internet - :white_check_mark:
+   - Wi-Fi - :white_check_mark:
       > While I have a Intel AX210 Wi-Fi card, this should work on any Intel card, though updating this is recommended.
 Ethernet still works as intended.
+   - LAN - :white_check_mark:

+Bluetooth - :white_check_mark:

 Sleep - :white_check_mark:
    > Should work with the adjustments recently made.